nirix/radium/README.md

 Radium
 ======

-Radium is a PHP 5.4 framework based on [Avalon](https://github.com/nirix/avalon), a PHP 5.3 framework.
+Radium is a PHP 5.3+ framework and is the future of the [Avalon](https://github.com/nirix/avalon) framework.

 License
 -------